 Senior Director, Products & Solutions

-Manasi is responsible for creating portfolio of products and solutions that enables social health care organization to apply their services to the target population more efficiently and effectively.
+Manasi joined Alliance because she is responsible for creating portfolio of products and solutions that enables social health care organization to apply their services to the target population more efficiently and effectively.
 Her work involves understanding the community needs, assessing the effectiveness of existing solutions and impacting consumer experience through continuous improvement of products and solutions.
 Prior to joining Alliance, Manasi worked at General Electric for over 18 years where she held many leadership roles in product management, software solutions and customer experience.
 Manasi is also a certified NY State EMT and she volunteers weekly at her local EMS outside of her work.
 She also serves as the President of the Board of Directors of a local non-profit organization called Utsav.
 Manasi is a passionate advocate for consumers and believes technology will play a huge role in transforming how health care is delivered today and how it will change the outcomes of tomorrow.